fluxxu/keg/README.md

 Run that command with the `--delete` argument if you wish to delete bad files.

+### Archives

+Archives are large files which are concatenations of lots of small BLTE fragments.
+They are stored in `objects/data/.../*` and always should have a corresponding `.index` file.
+Files in the `data/` folder which do not have a corresponding `.index` file should always be loose files, referenced by encoding files.

+- To list all archives, run `ngdp archive list`, optionally with a `--remote` argument.
+  White keys are available locally, dark keys are not.
+- To extract an archive, run `ngdp archive extract <key>`.
+- To create an archive from extracted fragments, run `ngdp archive create <key> [folder]`.
+  The folder must contain all the required fragment.
+The index must already exist.

 ## Concepts

 ### What is NGDP?